What is the Vermont Leadership Institute?

 Submit an application ASAP.
 Applications are currently being accepted on a rolling basis.
 Click here to apply.

 What happens next?

-After your application is received, we will schedule a 30 minute interview with VLI alumni in your area.
-Our Selection Committee will meet in early June to review all applications and make a final decision on those selected for the Class of 2019.
-Applicants will be notified of their status in the program around mid to late June.
+You will receive confirmation once your application has been received and will be scheduled for a 30-minute interview with VLI alumni.
+Whether interviews will be offered remotely or in-person is TBD.
+Our Selection Committee will then meet to review all applications and make a final decision on those selected for the Class of 2024.
+We will notify applicants of their acceptance status in July.

 What are the expectations if I’m selected?